-Heath Lukatch, Ph.D., is a Partner at TPG in San Francisco who focuses on life sciences investments.
-Prior to joining TPG in 2015, Dr. Lukatch was a Partner at Novo Ventures and Piper Jaffray Ventures, a consultant at McKinsey & Company, Co-founder and CEO of AutoMate Scientific, and a bench scientist at Cetus, Chiron, and Roche Bioscience.
+Heath Lukatch, Ph.D., is Founder and Managing Partner of Red Tree Venture Capital.
+Previously, Dr. Lukatch was a Partner and Managing Director at TPG focusing on life sciences investments from 2015 until March 2020.
+Prior to joining TPG in 2015, Dr. Lukatch was a Partner at Novo Ventures and Piper Jaffray Ventures, a consultant at McKinsey & Company, Cofounder and CEO of AutoMate Scientific, and a bench scientist at Cetus, Chiron, and Roche Bioscience.
 Dr. Lukatch graduated from Stanford with a Ph.D. in neuroscience and UC Berkeley with a B.A. in biochemistry.
-He currently is chairman of the Boards of Engage Therapeutics, Inogen (NASD: INGN) and Satsuma Pharma, and he serves on the Boards of Adynxx, Ceribell, Flexion (NASD: FLXN), Halo Neuroscience, SutroVax, and ViewPoint Therapeutics.
+He currently is chairman of the Boards of Inogen (NASDAQ: INGN) and Satsuma Pharma (NASDAQ: STSA), and he serves on the Boards of Ceribell, Flexion (NASDAQ: FLXN), Halo Neuroscience, Vaxcyte (NASDAQ: PCVX), and ViewPoint Therapeutics.

-Sandra E. Poole most recently served as the Chief Operating Officer of LogicBio Therapeutics, Inc., a genome editing company.
-At LogicBio, Ms. Poole was responsible for leading the company’s internal operations, including all technical functions, quality and regulatory, and supported a successful initial public offering.
-Prior to LogicBio, Ms. Poole held executive roles of increasing responsibility at ImmunoGen, Inc., a company developing antibody-drug conjugates (ADCs) to treat cancer.
-While at ImmunoGen, she built technical development and CMC capabilities and built a network of contract manufacturing organizations to manufacture ADCs.
+Ms. Poole, who is Chief Operating Officer (COO) of Mythic Therapeutics, has more than 25 years of global biopharmaceutical drug development and manufacturing operations experience in both established biopharmaceutical and emerging biotechnology companies.
+Prior to Mythic, she was COO of LogicBio Therapeutics, a genome editing company.
+At LogicBio, she was responsible for the company’s internal operations, including all technical functions, quality and regulatory, and supported a successful IPO.
+Before LogicBio, Ms. Poole held executive roles of increasing responsibility at ImmunoGen, Inc., eventually becoming EVP of Technical Operations and Commercial Development.
 Before joining ImmunoGen, Ms. Poole spent more than 15 years in global manufacturing and development leadership positions at Genzyme (now Sanofi Genzyme).
-Ms. Poole currently serves on the Board of Directors of Retrophin and the Supervisory Board for Valneva, SE, a France-based vaccine company.
-Ms. Poole holds a M.A.Sc. and B.A.Sc. in chemical engineering from the University of Waterloo, Ontario, Canada.
+Ms. Poole currently serves on the Board of Directors of Retrophin and previously served on the Supervisory Board for Valneva, SE, a France-based vaccine biotech company.
+Ms. Poole holds a M.A.Sc. and B.A.Sc. in chemical engineering from the University of Waterloo, Ontario, Canada

 Asish Xavier, Ph.D. is Vice President, Venture Investments, and he joined Johnson & Johnson Development Corporation in 2004.
 Dr. Xavier previously worked in business development at BioRexis Pharmaceutical Corporation which was acquired by Pfizer in 2007.
 While at BioRexis, he assisted the company in raising a $30 million second round of financing.
 Dr. Xavier has worked in business development at Structural GenomiX, Inc., acquired by Eli Lilly in 2008, and was a project leader at Message Pharmaceuticals, Inc. Dr. Xavier received a Ph.D. from the University of Houston and an MBA from the Wharton School of the University of Pennsylvania, where he graduated with honors.
 He received a Bachelor of Technology in chemical engineering from the Indian Institute of Technology, Kanpur, India.
 Dr. Xavier was a postdoctoral research fellow in the Department of Chemistry at the Johns Hopkins University.